CommunistMountain/BalanceModFork/README_CM.md

             <li>Zoltan A: Doors level from 2 to 1.
 Engines level from 1 to 2.</li>
             <li>Zoltan B: Added Long-Ranged Scanners.</li>
             <li>Zoltan C: Weapon Control level from 2 to 3.</li>
-            <li>Mantis A: Weapon slots from 3 to 4.
-Crew from 3 Mantis 1 Engi to 2 Mantis 1 Engi (rearranged crew positions from MMEM to EMM).</li>
+            <li>Mantis A: Drone Control has 3 drone slots when bought.</li>
             <li>Mantis B: Engines level from 1 to 2.
 Medbay level from 1 to 2.
 Removed Sensors.</li>
             <li>Mantis C: Removed Sensors.</li>
             <li>Slug Cruisers: Doors level from 2 to 1.</li>
             <li>Slug B: Weapon Control level from 2 to 3.</li>
             <li>Slug C: Weapon Control level from 2 to 3.</li>
             <li>Rock B: Added an external door to the Backup Battery room.
 Oxygen level from 2 to 1.</li>
-            <li>Stealth A: Engines level from 4 to 3, weapon slots from 3 to 4.</li>
+            <li>Stealth A: Engines level from 4 to 3.
+Drone Control has 3 drone slots when bought.</li>
-            <li>Stealth B: Weapon Control level from 4 to 5, weapon slots from 3 to 4.
+            <li>Stealth B: Weapon Control level from 4 to 5.
 Cloaking level from 2 to 1.
-Engines level from 2 to 3.</li>
+Engines level from 2 to 3.
+Drone Control has 3 drone slots when bought.</li>
             <li>Stealth C: Added level 2 Sensors.</li>
             <li>Lanius A: Crew from 1 Human 2 Lanius to 1 Lanius.
 Pilot level from 1 to 2.</li>
             <li>Lanius B: Removed Clone Bay.
 Teleporter level from 1 to 3.
 Added level 1 Sensors.</li>